fable-compiler/samples-electron/README.md

 ### 3. Run electron sample

-When the compilation is done, there should be a `app/js/main.js`.
+When the compilation is done, there should be a `app/js/main.js` file.
 It is the entrypoint for electron.

 To run the sample execute the following command: